Check the amount of rent arrears you owe. You and your landlord should try to agree how much rent arrears you owe.

 What counts as rent arrears

-Rent usually only covers the amount that your landlord charges for living in the property.
+Rent usually covers only the amount that your landlord charges for living in the property.

 You might also pay your landlord for other things such as bills and service charges.